thomasvalera/Brackets-MainWindow/README.md

 2. Copy and paste the following: https://github.com/thomasvalera/Brackets-MainWindow
 3. Hit _Install_!

-How to make it work:
+How to make it work
 --------------------

 * Install the extension.

-How to hide the notification:
+How to hide the notification
 --------------------
 * Click on the notification.
 This will hide it until next time you boot Brackets.
 * Click on the toolbar to enable/disable the notification.